 - All other rights and responsibilities listed above apply.

-- A hearing date and time is scheduled, and the Coordinator of Student Conduct Systems or Dean of Students reviews documentation, meets with the student to discuss the basis for his/her appeal.
+- A hearing date and time is scheduled, and the Dean of Students reviews documentation and meets with the student to discuss the basis for his/her appeal.

 - The student will receive written confirmation of the outcome of his/her appeal once a decision is made.
-The student will have the option to meet with the Coordinator of Conduct Systems or the Dean of Students in person to discuss the outcome as well.
+The student will have the option to meet with the Dean of Students in person to discuss the outcome as well.

 - The President of the College may be used only as the final venue of appeal when violations of fair process are in question, and will schedule hearings at his/her discretion.
 The President may decide a case based solely on a review of the documentation.

 1. READ YOUR CHARGE LETTER!
 There is a great deal of important information contained in your letter, including the time and date for your hearing or pre-hearing and the violations with which you are being charged.

 2. Show up for the hearing.
 This is your opportunity to present your perspective, and not appearing may be interpreted as disrespect for the process and additional lack of responsibility.
 If you have an academic conflict with the date or time, contact the hearing officer indicated in your charge letter as soon as you receive your letter.
 Otherwise, the hearing officer/board can and will make a decision without you being present.

 3. It is important to be prepared and take the process seriously.

 4. Be honest.
 You are expected to provide only information that is true and accurate.

 5. Be cooperative.
 This hearing is about being held accountable for your own behavior, and part of what hearing officer/board will look for is your understanding of your own role and level of responsibility in this situation.
 Being uncooperative in a hearing may result in a more serious sanction.